 Anybody that’s ever been locked up has some stories to tell about the whole experience.
 Why were you locked up?
 Were you mistreated?
 How was day to day life at Monroe County Jail?
 How did you get along with the other inmates?
 How has this experience impacted your life?

 Make some good friends in jail?
 Do you want to get in touch with somebody you met in jail?
 Write your message below.

-Say wassup to people locked up at Monroe County Jail
+Send a message to people incarcerated at Monroe County Jail

 Return To Main Menu